Point of Sale

 Your restaurant POS system should be your money-saving hub.
 With POS data and analytics, you can give your business the tools it needs to deal with rising labor costs.

-Check your labor reports regularly against seasons, holidays, times of day, etc. to make sure you schedule the exact amount of staff when you need them – and not when you don’t.
+Check your labor reports regularly against seasons, holidays, times of day, etc. to ensure you schedule the exact amount of staff when you need them – and not when you don’t.
 You may have over projected your kitchen staffing needs during last year’s Super Bowl event, but your labor report can remind you not to schedule as many bartenders in the future.
 Some POS systems integrate employee scheduling software to make this process a lot easier on you.

 You can also save in smaller ways that will build up over time.
 Stagger server start times – when everyone is just starting dinner and only ordering drinks – and end times, when you know the rush starts to taper off.
-Scheduling the bulk of your dinner staff just an hour later and cutting them an hour earlier can save on a lot on labor costs in the long run.
+Scheduling the bulk of your dinner staff just an hour later and cutting them an hour earlier can save a lot of labor costs in the long run.
 Plus, servers don’t typically want to be on the floor when there aren’t tips to be made, so these changes may be appreciated.

 Have you ever noticed how grocery stores display their produce?
 Certain items are usually always in your line of sight – on shelves or special displays.
 And for good reason: these are high-margin items that store owners want you to buy.

 You can and should do the same with your menus.
 Place high-margin items where they’re the most visible to the customer.
-But where exactly is the best place to put them?According to Aaron Allen – a global restaurant consultant and expert on the psychology of menu design – when we look at a menu our eyes go to the middle first, then the top right, and finally the top left.
+But where exactly is the best place to put them?
+According to Aaron Allen – a global restaurant consultant and expert on the psychology of menu design – when we look at a menu our eyes go to the middle first, then the top right, and finally the top left.
 This is known as the Golden Triangle, and you should place meals with the highest profit margin there.

 But perfecting your menu isn’t only about putting menu items in the right place.
 The psychology of design includes choice of color, storytelling, the use of nostalgia, clever descriptions, decoy dishes, and the number of options.

-Decoy dishes are expensive items placed at the top of menus so diners perceive other items as better value for money.
+Decoy dishes are expensive items placed at the top of menus, so diners perceive other items as better value for money.

 As for the number of options, conventional wisdom suggests that more choice is better – but this isn’t always true.
 Too much choice can cause stress and lead to customers not making a decision at all.
 That’s why smart restaurateurs limit choices by offering only seven dishes in each section, so diners feel in control.